Empire: Total War: Campaign

-The main campaign of Empire: Total War involves a player choosing a faction and moving to forge a global empire during the 18th century.
-Each faction controls various historical provinces, each with a regional capital, and a number of other settlements ranging from minor villages to prosperous sea ports (as long as they are coastal territories).
-The player can recruit armies and navies to take and defend provinces by military means, or adopt diplomacy and politics to make advances in the game.
-In addition, players can use economics and religion to their advantage, as well as clandestine means such as espionage and assassination.
+In the main campaign of Empire: Total War, the player selects a faction and aims to forge a global empire during the 18th century.
+Factions controls various historical provinces and have a regional capital, and a number of other settlements ranging from minor villages to prosperous sea ports.
+Players can recruit armies and navies to take and defend provinces by military means, or adopt diplomacy and politics to make advances in the game.
+Players can use economics and religion to their advantage, as well as clandestine means such as espionage and assassination.
 The campaign mode is turn-based, with each turn representing six months starting in summer or winter, allowing the player to attend to all needs of their faction before ending their turn and allowing the artificial intelligence to make all other factions' moves.